 How to make an application to Imperial College London

 Please note that your formal application(s) will be checked to determine whether you meet the eligibility requirements for Imperial College London.
-Details of these eligibility requirements are available at the following page.
+Details of these eligibility requirements, together with general instructions on how to Imperial, are available at the following page.

 If you have any questions relating to Imperial’s eligibility requirements, or about the Imperial application process, you should contact the institution’s admissions teams directly.

-Detailed instructions on how to apply follow.
-Please follow these instructions carefully; failure to do so may result in your application not being considered for the Centre.
+Please follow the below instructions carefully; failure to do so may result in your application not being considered for the Centre.

 Under “Apply for Doctoral courses”, click on “Apply now”.
 You will need an account in the Imperial Gateway system.